webtrees/webtrees.github.io/download/modules.md

 ---

 webtrees is designed to be extended and modified using modules.
-The following modules have been created by members of the webtrees community.
+The following more than 100 modules have been created by members of the webtrees community.

 Before installing a module, make sure that the module is compatible with your version of webtrees.
 Modules for webtrees 1.7 will not work with webtrees 2.0 or 2.1 and vice-versa.
-2.2 modules will run only with webtrees 2.2 .
+2.2 modules will run only with webtrees 2.2.

 For support or to report issues, please contact the author of the module.
 To add your module to this list, make a pull request for the webtrees.github.io repository using the link "Edit this page" at the bottom.

 ## Installing/removing modules in webtrees 2.0 - 2.2

-To install a module in webtrees 2.0 or 2.2, copy it to the folder `modules_v4`.
+To install a module in webtrees 2.0, 2.1 or 2.2, copy it to the folder `modules_v4`.
 Themes are just special types of modules and are installed in the same folder.
 To remove a module, just delete it.
 To temporarily disable a module, rename it from `modules_v4/xxx` to `modules_v4/xxx.disable`.